Featured Image Nátaly Neri

 They are more expensive.
 A quick glance at online prices at a variety of hair braiders shows that you can expect to spend anywhere from $50 to $150+ more than traditional box braids.
 But when you look at the amount of extra time the style takes, the price difference makes sense.

 How do I care for knotless box braids?

 Since knotless typically braids start with your real hair, you’ll have more access to your scalp, which should make upkeep easier.
 Stylists suggest using apple cider vinegar to wipe down the braids weekly, including using a Q-tip or small cotton pad to get rid of oil buildup on the scalp.
 You’ll also want to treat them like any other braided style, keep styling products to a minimum and wear a satin bonnet at night.

 Preparing for Knotless Braids

 So you’re ready to take the leap to knotless; now what?
 Whether going to a stylist or doing it yourself, you’ll need to have freshly washed, blow dried or stretched hair, and packs of braiding hair.
 Many stylists suggest 5-7 packs of X-pression pre-stretched braiding hair for medium/long knotless braids and four packs for shorter styles.
-You can also use the standard Kanekalon braiding hair as well or Latched + Hooked‘s non-toxic pre-stretched fiber, but be mindful of the thickness of the hair.
-You’ll also want the hair to match your texture since you’ll be feeding into your own hair.
+If you don’t want to think about how many packs to buy, you can purchase this pre-bundled pack from Yeluchi which contains all the hair you’ll need for the style.

 Want to do your own?
 Here’s a good knotless braid tutorial to get you started.